U.S. says to propose U.N. sanctions regime for South Sudan

 "We believe targeted measures are appropriate at this time to support efforts to establish a peace agreement and cessation of hostilities," the official said.
 He did not say when the draft would be circulated to the 15-nation council and put to a vote.

-Australian U.N.
-Ambassador Gary Quinlan, president of the Security Council this month, also declined to comment on the likely timing of any sanctions moves.
-But he told reporters his country and several other council members supported the idea of making an arms embargo part of any South Sudan sanctions regime.

-South Sudan President Salva Kiir and rebel leader Riek Machar must continue to engage in peace talks led by the East African regional bloc IGAD, the U.S. official added.
+South Sudan President Salva Kiir and rebel leader Riek Machar must continue to engage in peace talks led by the East African regional bloc IGAD, he added.

 "To date, there has been insufficient progress in those talks due, in part, to the political spoilers and human rights abusers whose violent actions have undermined progress," the official said.